Testing for genetic interactions in complex disease with distance correlation: Acknowledgements

 \section{Acknowledgements}

 This work has been supported by grant \mbox{MTM2016-76969-P} of the Spanish Ministry of Economy.
-J. Costas is a recipient of a research grant from the ``Carlos III'' Health Institute from the Spanish Ministry of Health (``Miguel Servet II'' programme, CPII16/00019).
-F. Castro-Prado is grateful to all the participants and tireless organisers of the ``Archimedes'' Contest (Spanish Ministry of Science) and the ``Eladio Vi\~nuela'' Molecular Biology Summer School (``Men\'endez Pelayo'' International University), since both events were important sources of inspiration and motivation.
-F. Castro-Prado's research was also funded by the USC Institute of Mathematics (IMAT).
+F. Castro-Prado's research was supported by the USC Institute of Mathematics (IMAT) and the German Cancer Research Centre (DKFZ).
+The schizophrenia dataset was generated under support of the Instituto de Salud Carlos III (grant number ISCIII/PI14/01020) to J. Costas, cofounded by European Regional Development Fund (ERDF).
 All authors are grateful to the Galician Supercomputing Centre (CESGA) for the access to their facilities.